 2. In Holland, genever was sold in pharmacies in the late 1600s.
 If you went to a drinking establishment, one of the top-selling beverages was wormwood wine – vermouth.

-3. File under delicious gin facts: Gin was born around 1689.
+3. Gin was born around 1689.
 The earliest known food pairing occurred in 1731: gingerbread.
 This became quite common and is still traditional in parts of England.
+(Take a look at our gingerbread gin, which we created taking inspiration from this traditional food pairing)

 4. The Martini glass only got its name in the 1990s, when Martini-style cocktails became all the rage.
 Prior to that, it was called a cocktail glass.
 Just as long as no one calls it an Appletini glass. . .